Vanier's Entrepreneurship Class Kicks Off - DiscoverMooseJaw.com

-Vanier's Entrepreneurship 30 class kicked off their business ventures yesterday at Vanier Collegiate.
+Vanier's Entrepreneurship 30 class kicked off their business ventures yesterday.

-Evey year, Entrepreneurship 30 runs their own student businesses with some help from Junior Achievement.
-This year, they have three business ventures that will run until the semester ends.
+Every year, the local high school holds and Entrepreneurship 30 class which helps students start businesses with the help of Junior Achievement.
+This year, they will operate three businesses in the first semester.

 "Junior Achievement is a non-profit organization geared towards helping students learn to run a business through running their own business.
 So we have the chance to start our own business and figure it out through actually having a hands on experience," said Ally Pohl, President of Marketing and Sales for Granalmonds.
 "We're working really hard to have a good company so we would really appreciate everyone's help; it's for a good cause, so come out and support us."